Start9Labs/documentation/site/source/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

   :width: 30%
   :alt: nextcloud account settings

 4. If you get a warning about verifying the server identity, it is safe to "Continue."
-Add the apps you want to use, such as Calendars, Contacts, and/or Reminders, then tap "Save."
+Add the apps you want to use, such as Calendars, Contacts, and/or Reminders, then tap "Done".

   - That's it!
 Go back to step 2 above to set up your other account (CalDAV / CardDAV).